Slain Afghan journalists remembered on World Press Freedom Day

 "Working in some of the most difficult conditions, they have faced threats, intimidation and violence for simply doing their jobs."

-A double suicide blast in Kabul on Monday left 25 people dead including Marai and eight other journalists, while a BBC reporter was killed in a separate attack in eastern Khost province.
+A double suicide blast in Kabul on Monday, claimed by the Islamic State group, left 25 people dead including Marai and eight other journalists, while a BBC reporter was killed in a separate attack in eastern Khost province.

-Media workers from Tolo News, 1TV, Radio Free Europe and Mashal TV were also among the dead.
+Media workers from Tolo News, 1TV, Radio Free Europe and Mashal TV were also among the dead in Kabul.

 Journalists killed in 2018